legendofmiracles/minecraft-bte-aws-server/README.md

 mine-destroy.py - Used in a lambda function to run terraform destroy and update the terraform state file in the s3 bucket

 minecraft.sh - start up script use for ec2 instance

-new-minecraft-server.sh - start up script to use the first time you create a server, the initial server will be used to create the world backup s3 bucket.

 server.tf - terraform configuration file.